Canadian Immigrant Overcomes Detention In Four States To Win Legal Residency

 The warden’s policy was unacceptable.

-To improve Ben’s chance for success, Carlos knew he needed time to prepare Ben.
+To improve Ben’s chance for a favorable outcome, Carlos needed time to prepare Ben.

 He refused to go along with the change in his visitation plans.
 For several hours, Carlos went back and forth with the facility officials.
 Finally, the warden decided to meet one-on-one with Carlos.
 After their meeting, the warden approved a short early morning visit for Sunday.

-After preparing Ben, Carlos flew to Texas, where he would meet Ben in court.
+After ensuring Ben grasped the ins and outs of the upcoming hearing, Carlos flew to Texas, where he would meet Ben in court.

 The next morning went as planned.
 Ben’s testimony was clear and concise.
 Carlos challenged the government’s “no bond” position based on Texas immigration law.